opsec-infosec/BlockchainExplorer/README.md

 txis.index: [0, 1]
 txis.id: [aaaaaaaaaaaaa, bbbbbbbbbbbb]
 ```
-The array index 0 refers to txis.index: 0, referes to txis.coinbase: false, and txis.id: aaaaaaaaaaaaa.
+The array index 0 refers to txis.index: 0, refers to txis.coinbase: false, and txis.id: aaaaaaaaaaaaa.
 The same is true for the txos values.

 ## Kibana
 This is the frontend for exploring the data in elastic search with no security setup.
-It is advised to setup the x-pack-security features if you plan on having a public accessable instance.
+It is advised to setup the x-pack-security features if you plan on having a public accessible instance.

 ## Workers
 There are 2 workers setup to process the .dat files.

 The main queue EQueue.Block parses the .dat file and pulls out each individual block, parses it, stores the blocks in ElasticSearch DB under the blocks index and passes it to a second queue called EQueue.Transactions
 The EQueue.Transactions queue processes each transaction of the block and will store them in a ElasticSearch DB under the transactions index.
+Block processing will not necessarily process the blocks in order (ie. blk0001.dat, blk00002.dat...)

 Minimum Recommended Queues are 1 block queue to 3 transaction queues.
 So if you run two block queues, you should run at lease 6 transaction queues.
 You can run 1 block queue to 1 transaction queue, but the processing will take awhile.